A Regional Sewer Plan to Address an Aging System

 Since the 1960s, the 15 municipalities have collaborated to build sewer infrastructure to meet the region’s needs.
 Now, we are creating a plan to address the major system upgrades needed.
 This is a critical plan for every community in the region—it’s the largest investment our region has ever made to protect public health and the environment.

 The plan’s critical elements include rehabilitating municipal sewers, expanding system capacity, understanding how the solution will affect sewer rates, and identifying sources of funding.
-These updates are anticipated to cost about $600 million.
+These updates are anticipated to cost approximately $269 million over the next 10 years.

 The Kline’s Island Sewer System plan is being developed to meet the comprehensive regulations included in the Pennsylvania Sewage Facilities Act, also called an “Act 537 Plan.”
 The plan requires approval from the Pennsylvania Department of Environmental Protection (DEP).